 -Hark, the sound of a soft harp from afar!

 It’s you I heard!

 Image: A watercolor painting of Violets by Alice Carmen Gouvy (circa 1900).

 This article was posted on Tuesday, April 17th, 2018 at 9:44 pm and is filed under Austria, Countries & Cultures, German, German Poems, Germany, Languages, Mama Lisa, MP3's, MP3's of Poems, Poems, Poems about Spring, Poetry, Recordings, Recordings of Poems.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.